JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 ### Do you need to be active on Twitter to speak at conferences?

 No, but it's very helpful.
-There are a lot of developer communities and discussions on Twitter, and many conference TODO
+There are a lot of developer communities and discussions on Twitter and many conference organizers are active there.
+I've made countless invaluable personal connections and tech discoveries by using Twitter daily.
+I'd certainly recommend sticking at Twitter if you're up for it.

+That being said, social media comes with a cost.
+It takes time to actively work on engaging with others, responding to tweets, checking your timeline, etc.
+And seeing the constant cycle of extreme takes, angry negativity, and general human stupidity that is the internet can be emotionally draining.
+Some experienced speakers choose not to be active on social media, or even to not have accounts at all.

+Do what's right for you.

 ### Do you need to be an expert on a subject to give a talk on it?

 No.
+_No!_

+If only the top experts on subjects gave talks on those subjects, most conferences wouldn't be able to find speakers!

 TODO